tlodge/fmundane-engine/docs/docs/twine/mods.md

 # Modifications to core Twine

+The repo for the modified version of Twine can be found [here](https://github.com/tlodge/fmundane-twine)

 These are the places in the src tree where modifications have been made to core twine

 * src/components/rules